Theory-driven evaluation: History

 Theory-driven evaluation emerged in the 1970s and 80s in response to the limitations of methods-driven "black box" evaluations.
 The term theory-driven evaluation was coined by Huey T. Chen and Peter H. Rossi.
 Chen (1990) wrote the first comprehensive introduction to conducting theory-driven evaluations, for example explaining how to develop a program theory of change and the different types of design.
 Its origins have been traced to a book by Carol Weiss (1972) and a rarely-cited article by Carol Taylor Fitz-Gibbon and Lynn Lyons Morris (1975).
 However, "the first published use of what we would recognize as program theory" was in an evaluation of training programs, by Don Kirkpatrick in 1959.

-Funnell and Rogers (2011, pp. 23–24) comment on the confused nomenclature of the field, enumerating 22 approaches such as theory-based evaluation and program theory-driven evaluation science that are equivalent to or overlap significantly with theory-driven evaluation.
+Funnell and Rogers (2011, pp. 23–24) comment on the confusing terminology of the field, listing 22 approaches such as theory-based evaluation and program theory-driven evaluation science that are equivalent to or overlap significantly with theory-driven evaluation.
 The first definition of theory-based evaluation, by Fitz-Gibbon and Morris (1975), is near-identical to theory-driven evaluation:

 A theory-based evaluation of a program is one in which the selection of program features to evaluate is determined by an explicit conceptualization of the program in terms of a theory […] which attempts to explain how the program produces the desired effects.
 The theory might be psychological […] or social psychological […] or philosophical […].
 The essential characteristic is that the theory points out a causal relationship between a process A and an outcome B.

 Consequently, the terms theory-driven and theory-based evaluation are often used interchangeably in the literature.
-However, theory-based evaluation is sometimes interpreted more narrowly to mean qualitative or small-n case study-based evaluations conducted without a comparison group, for example using process tracing or qualitative comparative analysis.
+However, theory-based evaluation is sometimes interpreted more narrowly to mean qualitative or small-n case study-based evaluations conducted without a comparison group, for example those using process tracing or qualitative comparative analysis.
+An example of this narrower meaning is present in the UK government handbook on evaluation, the Magenta Book.

+Theory‑driven evaluation is also closely related to evidential pluralism, an approach developed within the philosophy of science from around 2007 which argues that for scientists to make a causal claim, they must provide both evidence of an association between a putative cause and its effect and evidence of the mechanisms that connect the two.
+This dual‑requirement aligns naturally with theory‑driven evaluation, which similarly emphasises not only identifying whether an intervention is associated with outcomes but also whether those outcomes arise through hypothesized causal processes.